Alaska Senate leaders accommodate member over virus rules

 Before the session started, the chamber doors were closed, which is unusual, and the sergeant at arms stood in front.
 When Reinbold approached, holding her phone to record the interaction, she was directed to a visitors’ gallery, where she sat alone.
 Roll, typically called with lawmakers pressing buttons at their desks, was called orally.

 Two days earlier, senators voted to allow leadership to restrict access by Reinbold to the Capitol until she complies with rules aimed at curbing the spread of the coronavirus.
-Reinbold continued Friday to wear the type of clear face shield she has worn since the session started in mid-January, which leaders say does not comply with the rules.
+Reinbold continued Friday to wear the type of clear face shield she has worn since the session started in January, which leaders say does not comply with the rules.
 She also said she was working from her Capitol office and showed up before the start of the Senate Judiciary Committee, which she chairs, before turning the gavel over to her vice chair and participating by video conference.

 Senate President Peter Micciche said Wednesday Reinbold would be given access to a Senate gallery for floor sessions and be able to participate in hearings remotely.
 He said an “adequately equipped space” in another location would be found for her to work in what he said he hoped would be a temporary situation.